sammarks/neutrino-preset-cep/README.md

 - `options.packageJson` - Supply an object for this field similar to the structure of the `package.json` file.
 A detailed explanation on how to use this feature is above.
+- `options.externals` - Any additional externals defined here are sent straight into Webpack.
+Use this if you are using a module that requires internal Node APIs (like `fs` or `child_process`).
+A few externals are already defined by default.
+These are mocked in the development environment to allow developers to debug in the browser.

 This preset makes use of the following presets and middleware, with their configuration paths specified.